Japan Maritime Self-Defense Force: 21st century

 On May 1, 2017, JS Izumo was dispatched to protect a U.S. Navy supply vessel in the Pacific.
-This was the first time the JMSDF has been used to defend allied vessels since the 2016 amendment to the Japanese Constitution.
+This was the first time the JMSDF was used to defend allied vessels since the 2016 amendment to the Japanese Constitution.

 Japan christened the 84 m long, 2,950 t JS Ōryū submarine on October 4, 2018.
 It is Japan's first submarine powered by lithium-ion batteries and was developed by Mitsubishi Heavy Industries.
-The Japan Maritime Self-Defense Force will utilize it by March 2020.
+It was commissioned in March 2020.

-Japan and the United States conducted the biggest military exercise around Japan thus far in the biennial Keen Sword from 29 October to 2 November 2018.
+Japan and the United States conducted the biggest military exercise around Japan in the biennial Keen Sword from 29 October to 2 November 2018.
 It included a total of 57,000 sailors, marines and airmen.
 47,000 service members were from the JSDF and 10,000 from the U.S. Armed Forces.
 A naval supply ship and a frigate of the Royal Canadian Navy also participated.
 There were simulations of air combat, ballistic missile defense and amphibious landings.

-On 18 December 2018, Japan announced it will refit the Izumo-class destroyers to carry US-designed F-35B fighter jets.
-This makes them de facto aircraft carriers.
-To avoid controversy, the ruling parties call it a "multi-purpose operation destroyer".
-It would be the first such ship in the JMSDF since World War II.

 On 23 May 2019, retired MSDF vice-admiral Toshiyuki Ito stated that Japan requires at least four Izumo-class destroyers to be viable for real naval combat operations.
 He said "If you only have two vessels, you can only use them for training personnel for taking off and landing operations, so this plan doesn't make sense for MSDF officers, frankly speaking."
-As aircraft carriers, the Izumo-class destroyers are relatively small.
-Each ship can only carry approximately 10 F-35Bs.
-That is too few aircraft for effective air defense of a naval fleet.
+As aircraft carriers, the Izumo-class destroyers are relatively small, only able to carry approximately 10 F-35Bs, which Ito argued were too few to provide effective air defense.